jeremymv2/dead-simple-tfautomate/README.md

 All with the latest stable releases.

-In order to keep things super stable, simple and fast, no cookbooks are used, just one shell script.
+In order to keep things super consistent, stable, simple and fast, no cookbooks are used, just one shell script that fetches from downloads.chef.io

+It just works, every time.

 A local `.chef/knife.rb` is configured for you to start communicating to the Chef Server quickly.